cedricblondeau/go-lww-element-set/README.md

 used to achieve [**strong eventual consistency (SEC)**](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency) and monotonicity (ie, there are no rollbacks) across a set of nodes in a **distributed system**.

-It can be particularly interesting in available/partition-tolerant (AP) because it makes conflicts mathematically impossible.
+It can be particularly interesting in available/partition-tolerant (AP) environment because it makes conflicts mathematically impossible.
 In other words, there is no need for conflict resolution.

 ## Package